Mackenzie McKee Weighs In On Briana DeJesus’ Rumored Addition To ‘Teen Mom 2’

 A post shared by Mackenzie (Douthit) Mckee (@mackenzietaymckee) on

-During her appearance on 16 & Pregnant, Mackenzie McKee and her husband Josh, who she was not married to at the time, welcomed their first child, son Gannon.
-In the years that followed, the couple, who wed in August 2013, welcomed two more children, daughter Jaxie and son Broncs.
+During her appearance on 16 & Pregnant, Mackenzie McKee and her husband, Josh, who she was not married to at the time, welcomed their first child, son Gannon.
+In the years that followed, the couple, who wed in August of 2013, welcomed two more children, daughter Jaxie, and son Broncs.

 As for why MTV would have selected Briana DeJesus for the Teen Mom 2 role, Mackenzie McKee has been left confused.
 After all, her massive social media following appears to suggest that she is clearly far more popular with fans.
 As Radar Online pointed out, Mackenzie McKee’s Instagram page is followed by a whopping 617,000 people while DeJesus has just 87,000 followers.